The King's (The Cathedral) School: Selective state school

 Being a state-funded academy, the school is allowed a degree of selection.
-Each year some 12 places are allocated according to an entry examination and three are allocated according to ability in music; so 12.5% of the school's annual intake is by selection.
+Each year 12 places are allocated according to an entry examination and three are allocated according to ability in music; so 12.5% of the school's annual intake is by selection.
 In addition, there are up to nine places for Cathedral choristers, of both sexes.
 As with all state schools, King's gives first priority to ensuring that all children in foster families wanting a place at the school receive one.
 The remaining places are allocated to pupils according to a list of entry criteria, including religion, siblings already attending the school, and geographical distance from the school.

+On 1 January 2011, the school became an academy, controversially abandoning its historic name, "King's School, Peterborough", and adopting a new title.